Writer Profile

 The Movement of Cultural Properties Accompanying Collection

 Naturally, the act of collecting involves the movement of objects.
 While the mobility of cultural properties varies by genre, it is common—and even expected—for books, crafts, and ornaments to move through donation or purchase.
 On the other hand, in the case of Western paintings until the early modern period, many were not intended to be moved, such as murals for churches and public buildings or paintings commissioned as furnishings for specific rooms.
-Furthermore, when it comes to structures ranging from monuments to churches, movement is not envisioned; rather, they are often designed from the start as part of a landscape.
+Furthermore, when it comes to structures, from monuments to churches, movement is not envisioned; they are often designed from the start as part of a landscape.

-New Landscapes Created by Intersections
+New Landscapes Created by Interaction

 (This series ends with this issue.)